Geometrical Interpretation of Electromagnetism in a 5-Dimensional Manifold: Experimental implications

 \subsection{Metric of the deformed space-time}

-We compare the metric of the deformed space-time against the Reissner-Nordstr\"{o}m metric which is the metric of the space-time according to Einstein-Maxwell equations.
-Adopting the unit system of the present paper, the Reissner-Nordstr\"{o}m metric is given by
+We compare the metric of the deformed space-time against the Reissner–Nordström metric which is the metric of the space-time according to Einstein–Maxwell equations.
+Adopting the unit system of the present paper, the Reissner–Nordström metric is given by

 while the metric of the deformed space-time is